-Preserving carved pumpkins after Halloween is pretty simple.
-You can make a DIY natural preserving wash and spray pretty easy using just a few ingredients.
+Preserving carved pumpkins after Halloween is simple.
+You can make a DIY natural preserving wash and spray using just a few ingredients.

 Fall time is pumpkin time!
 Like most, I like to make sure that my pumpkins last as long as possible, which is often hard to do.
 No matter what, pumpkins will deteriorate, especially once they are carved.
 But it is possible to preserve them for a short amount of time.

 Pumpkins are prone to two things: mold and rot.
 In warmer climates, pumpkins tend to lose moisture and have a lot more rot and mold issues.
 The same is true for cooler climates, except rot and mold happen at a slower rate.

 So what contributes to pumpkin rot and mold?

 - Oxidation happens as soon as air enters the interior of the pumpkin while you are carving it.